Skip to main content

 Choose additional coverage: Part C or Part D

 Original Medicare (Parts A and B) does not cover prescriptions or cap your out-of-pocket costs.
-After enrolling, you have the option to add a Part D drug plan, a Medicare Supplement (Medigap) policy, or a Medicare Advantage (Part C) plan that bundles all coverage together.
-Review your options during your initial enrollment window for the widest choice.
+After enrolling, you can add a Part D drug plan, a Medicare Supplement (Medigap) policy, or a Medicare Advantage (Part C) plan that bundles coverage together.
+Review your options during your Initial Enrollment Period for the widest choice.

 Understanding Your Medicare Enrollment Windows